 Enjoying the Sculptures

-The sculptures in the Italian Garden can be appreciated without any knowledge of their background.
+The opera sculptures in the Italian Garden can be appreciated without any knowledge of their background.
 It’s interesting to study the faces that are depicted and to ponder their possible meaning.
 The names of the relevant operas are written under the sculptures, but in many cases they are hard to read.
-Knowing a little about the operas that are represented by the sculptures gives an additional meaning to the opera walk and a visit to the Italian Gardens.
+Knowing a little about the works that are represented gives an additional meaning to the opera walk and to a visit to the Italian Garden.

 The photo above shows the fountain sculptures in the garden.
 Additional art is on display.
 All of the art in the area is interesting, but my favourite examples are the depictions of the opera characters.
 The garden is small but worth visiting, especially in summer when the flowers are in bloom.

 Pingback: Boston Ivy and Virginia Creeper: Ornamental Plants in Vancouver | BC Write